Named Stanford’s Jaquish & Kenninger Director of Athletics on July 27, 2012, Bernard Muir enters his ninth season on The Farm in 2020-21.

-Through four seasons under Muir’s leadership, Stanford has extended two of the most unfathomable streaks in college athletics.
-In 2015-16, the Cardinal captured its 22nd consecutive Learfield Sports Directors’ Cup, presented to the most successful intercollegiate athletic department in the nation.
-Meanwhile, Stanford has also won at least one NCAA championship in each of the last 40 seasons, the longest such streak in the country.
+Through eight years under Muir’s leadership, Stanford has extended two of the most recognizable streaks in college athletics.
+In 2018-19, the Cardinal claimed its 25th straight Learfield IMG College Directors’ Cup, presented to the most successful intercollegiate athletic department in the nation.
+Stanford has also won at least one NCAA team championship in each of the last 44 academic seasons, the longest such streak in the country.
 Muir has presided over one of the most successful stretches in school history, with the Cardinal having won 23 NCAA championships and 31 national titles overall during his tenure.

 Muir brought nearly 25 years of athletic administrative experience to The Farm from stops at Delaware, Georgetown, Notre Dame, Butler, Auburn and the NCAA.
-Muir directed Delaware’s athletic program from 2009-12 and also served as director of athletics at Georgetown from 2005-09.
+Muir directed Delaware’s athletics program from 2009-12 and was director of athletics at Georgetown from 2005-09.

 Before joining the athletics administration at Georgetown, Muir served as deputy director of athletics for administration and facilities at Notre Dame from 2004-05.
 He also served at Notre Dame as senior associate athletic director for student welfare and development from 2003-04 and as associate athletic director for student welfare and development from 2000-03.

 Muir worked for the NCAA from 1998-2000 as director of operations for the Division I Men’s Basketball National Championship and from 1992-98 as assistant director of the Division I Men’s Basketball National Championship.